Pediatric Process Class

 Continuing Education: Upon successful completion of this class, students will receive a certificate of completion for 12 Continuing Education Hours.
 We are NCTMB approved providers.

-Ohio Physical Therapy Association approval is pending, for 12 CEHs.
+Ohio Physical Therapy Association has approved this class for 12 CEHs!

 NVI, Inc. is an AOTA approved CE provider.
 This class earns 1.2 AOTA CEUs.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.